Symplectic fermions in general domains: The space of fields

 with $c=-2$.
 See \cite[Chapter 5.1]{Kac-VA beginners} for its discussion in the context of vertex algebras and \cite[Section 6.2]{Ada-discrete SF} for a detailed computational proof. $\diamond$ \end{rmk}

-Our first observation regarding the Virasoro structure of $\ChiralFock$ is the non-diagonalizability of the Virasoro mode~$\SugL{0}$, which makes $\ChiralFock$ a good candidate for the space of fields of a logarithmic CFT.
+Our first observation regarding the Virasoro structure of $\ChiralFock$ is the non-diagonalizability of the Virasoro mode~$\SugL{0}$, a characteristic feature of the modules that appear in logarithmic CFT.
 We record this fact in a remark for later reference.

 \begin{rmk} The Virasoro mode~$\SugL{0}$ acts on the bosonic ground states as

 It is clear from these that $\SugL{0}$ is non-diagonalizable in $\ChiralFock$.
 The first relation is the reason to call $\GroundPartner$ the \textit{logarithmic partner} of $\Ground$. $\diamond$ \end{rmk}